2021 ialeUK conference online

 The programme for this year’s conference includes 34 talks, with key notes by Jo Pike (CEO of the Scottish Wildlife Trust); Jenny Hodgeson (conservation biologist at the Liverpool University); Sallie Bailey (deputy chief scientific advisor at Scottish Government) and Jon Stokes (director of Trees, Science & Research at The Tree Council).

 We are pleased that a third of the talks are by non-academic experts from conservations NGOs (Woodland Trust, RSPB), Government agencies (NatureScot, Natural England), and other organisations with an interest treescapes including Galbraith and the National Forest Company.

-This multidisciplinary conference will appeal to anyone with an interest in the protection, planning and management of trees and forested landscapes, including researchers, policymakers, and foresters and conservation practitioners.
-We are seeking contributions that provide insight, potential solutions, and examples of action on the ground.
+This multidisciplinary conference attracted over 70 delgates with an interest in the protection, planning and management of trees and forested landscapes, including researchers, policymakers, and foresters and conservation practitioners.

-During the conference we’d like find answers to two central questions
+During the conference we reflected on two central questions

 - What learning has significantly informed landscape scale policy and management of forests, woodlands and trees in the last 20 years?

 - What evidence or solutions do we need to support landscape scale policy and management of forests, woodlands and trees in the next 20 years?

 Unfortunately the confernece had to be fully online, but the advantage is that all sessions were recorded and are now available as a resource for anyone.
 Links to the recordigns are now include in the programme.

 The conference was hosted by The Edinburgh University Centre for Sustainable Landscapes and Forests with support from Forest Research, The Woodland Trust and the University of Reading.